Community > Live > Education

 901.416.3119 | www.achievementschooldistrict.org

-The Achievement School District (ASD) is a statewide program aimed at catapulting the least performing schools in Tennessee to the top 25% in the state.
+The Achievement School District (ASD) is a statewide program aimed at catapulting the least performing schools in Tennessee to the top 25% in the state over a five year period.
 The ASD is an independent school district that works hand-in-hand with Shelby County Schools and local charter schools to manage existing schools.
-Currently, ASD manages two schools and works with four charter school operators to oversee the the daily operations of four more schools within the district: Aspire Public Schools, Capstone Education Group, KIPP: Memphis Collegiate Schools and Gestalt Community Schools.
-During the 2013-2014 school year, the ASD will manage six schools.
-In the fall of 2014, seven more schools will be added to the district.
+Currently, ASD manages 24 schools in the Memphis area.
 For more information on the Achievement School District, click here.

 Information on school performance, check out the school and district report cards with data on student-teacher ratios and testing outcomes here.